Office of Vital Records

 - Original or certified copy of U.S. military discharge papers (such as a DD214 form)

-- Certified copy of a birth certificate of a child
+- Certified birth certificate for a child, parent, or sibling

-- U.S. baptism certificate or other church record with a phone number to the church so we can verify the record
+- U.S. baptism certificate or other church record with the church’s current phone number

-- Original or certified copy of a Certificate of Naturalization AND certified Petition for Name Change
+- Original or certified Certificate of Naturalization AND certified Petition for Name Change

 - Official tribal enrollment record